yugal072/yugal072/README.md

 <tr>
 <td width="100%">

-**🧠 EchoMind** — my flagship project.
+**🧠 Bruven** — my flagship project.
 A personal RAG assistant that pulls context from multiple real data sources, with a LangGraph-powered agentic upgrade in progress.
 This is where I'm proving that everything on my resume — LangChain, LangGraph, CrewAI, RAG, GraphRAG, PEFT/LoRA/QLoRA — isn't just a list of keywords.

 </td>
 </tr>